 Except for cracking, if the shoe gets exposed to high amounts of heat, the soleplate will separate from the upper as the glue that holds them will eventually melt.

-On the other hand, extensive cold will harden the leather, making it unwearable over time.
+On the other hand, exposure to extensive cold will harden the leather, making it unwearable over time.

 How do you prevent sole separation on soccer cleats?